 }

 First, we create a Component class with an element named “f”.
 We then define two specific instances of Component.
 Next, we define a makeComponent function that either produces one of the specific instances or a new instance of Component that is distinct from all other instances.
-We then create a Container class that contains components.
+We then define a Container class that contains components.
 Now, the contained components are a list that has either one or two elements, each produced by makeComponent.
 We then create a totalComponents element that aggregates the values of all elements referred to by “components.f”; that is, the values of the elements named “f” in all the values of the element named “components”.

 Multi-valued references have “set semantics”.
 If the same element appears more than once as the target of the reference, it only contributes one value to the aggregate.
 So, if the components list has two components, both of which are specialComponent1, whose value is 2, the value of the aggregate will be 2, not 4.
 On the other hand, if two different target elements both have the same value, both values contribute to the aggregate.
 For example, if the components are specialComponent1 and specialComponent2, and both have value 2, the value of the aggregate is 4.